Textual Data Augmentation for Arabic-English Code-Switching Speech Recognition: Corpora for Training and Evaluation

-For our empirical analysis of the proposed augmentation method, we trained the language models and speech recognition systems.
-For the systems, we use several monolingual Arabic\footnote{For CS augmentation, we use Arabic monolingual data.} and English datasets.
+For empirical analysis of the proposed method, we trained the language models and speech recognition systems.
+We use several monolingual Arabic\footnote{For code-switching augmentation, we use Arabic monolingual data.} and English datasets.